Geocali/18650_tester_software/README.md

 The advantages of this projects versus a commercial tester like the iMax B6 are:
 - all slots are totally independent
 - you can see the precise behaviour of the cell
+- you can calculate your own metrics on each cell
 - you can easily create statistics on the tested cells from the saved csv files
-- you can expend it to manage more cells
+- you can extend it to manage more cells

+From a programmer point of view, the project contains those following interesting points:
+- how to mock a Raspberry with an SPI device (here an MCP3008 ADC) in order to easily create unit tests
+- how to create unit tests for a Tkinter GUI

+Planned improvements:
+- use a constant discharge current
+- record the initial voltage drop when the battery is put under load
+- add an estimated remaining time during test

 # Construction